 Remember the role of a supervisor is to provide advice and guidance and it is very important that you keep them up to date on your progress.
 However, this is your research and you are expected to take the lead in shaping your research and overcoming problems.

-Don’t be afraid to make notes as you talk and summarise meetings and keep a copy for your own records.
+Don’t be afraid to make notes as you talk, share a written summary of meetings and keep a copy for your own records.
 This will make sure any actions are followed up, and is sometimes critical to clarifying expectations.

 Take feedback on board